Durrani–Qing relations: Afghan embassy

+and obtained a tremendous amount of tools and vessels, gold, and silver.
+Balaji was able to assemble such a force and then did not attack, but instead retreated to the fortress-city of Panipat to sit and wait for annihilation.
+That is a matter I truly cannot understand.

 When the Afghan embassy had arrived in Beijing, the chief envoy, Khwaja Mirhan, had refused to kowtow before the Qing emperor.
 Shocked by his actions, the Qing officials demanded that Mirhan perform the kowtow, which he eventually did.
 This incident damaged Qing-Afghan relations and Qianlong cut ties with the Afghans following this.
 No immediate consequence occurred, and the envoy was shown favor, while the letter from Ahmad Shah was presented.

 The letter positioned Ahmad Shah's expansions as bringing order and stability to areas overrun with rebels and lawlessness (in reference to his campaigns in present-day Iran and Pakistan (Khyber & the Punjab)).
-The battle of Panipat was strongly detailed in the letter, in what was likely a fath-nama, meaning a victory letter or declaration to celebrate a victory.
+The battle of Panipat was strongly detailed in the letter, in what was likely a fath-nama.
+(Note: "From these retellings, it is clear that Aḥmad Shāh was producing what is known in Persian epistolary (inshā’) terminology as a fatḥ-nāma, a ‘letter of victory.’
+The fatḥ-nāma was meant to celebrate and inflate a king’s military victory in lucid language, reflecting on his power and the obligation of kings to order human affairs and fight tyranny and unbelief.")
 The Qing emperor ignored the effective threat.

 In the second part of the letter, Qianlong appeared much more defensive, justifying the Qing conquest of the Dzungars and the Altishahr Khojas.
 He accused them of causing devastation and laying false accusations against him.
 A report also suggested that Ahmad Shah considered the territories the Qing claimed belonged to the Muslims.
 In reality, Ahmad Shah possibly wanted to establish spheres of influence, which was similarly done with the Ottomans which divided Iran between them, and a treaty with Bukhara that had established the Amu Darya as the border.

 Why has your Khan dispatched you?
 Has your Khan not sent you to appear at an audience with the brilliance of our Great Lord?
 Our Great Lord is the ruler who has united All under Heaven.
 Besides you Afghans, as soon as people from the West, Russia, even the former Zunghars came, all of them promptly prostrated themselves before the Great Lord.
 He is like Heaven; do you not bow before Heaven?